Jim Walden (lawyer): District Attorneys Association of the State of New York

 In October 2018, Walden filed a lawsuit on behalf of the District Attorneys Association of the State of New York (DAASNY).
-The complaint, which names Gov. Andrew Cuomo and others as defendants, claims that a law signed by Cuomo to establish a panel to probe accusations of prosecutorial misconduct is unconstitutional.
+The complaint, which names Governor Andrew Cuomo and others as defendants, claims that a law signed by Cuomo to establish a panel to probe accusations of prosecutorial misconduct is unconstitutional.
 The bill, S2412D, passed through the New York Legislature in June 2018, creates the Commission of Prosecutorial Conduct and authorizes the commission to “receive, initiate, investigate and hear complaints with respect to the conduct, qualifications, fitness to perform, or performance of official duties of any prosecutor, and may determine that a prosecutor be admonished, censured or removed from office.”

 The lawsuit claimed that the creation of the Commission of Prosecutorial Conduct violates, among other provisions, the separation of powers doctrine between the three branches of state government by giving the Legislature and Court of Appeals power over district attorneys, who are executive officials.

 On January 28, 2020, the New York Supreme Court issued an opinion declaring the Commission on Prosecutorial Misconduct to be unconstitutional.
 Walden represented the DAASNY pro bono.

-Donald Trump 2020 Presidential Campaign Defamation
+Donald Trump 2020 presidential campaign defamation

 In December 2020, Walden was hired to represent Chris Krebs, former Director of the Cybersecurity and Infrastructure Security Agency, who was fired by President Trump after Krebs’ agency released a statement declaring the 2020 United States presidential election was the “most secure in American history."
 Shortly after he was fired, Trump campaign lawyer Joseph diGenova stated on Newsmax TV that Krebs “should be drawn and quartered.
 Taken out at dawn and shot.”
 The lawsuit was filed against diGenova, the Trump campaign, and Newsmax, alleging "defamation, intentional infliction of emotional distress, aiding and abetting, and civil conspiracy".
 In April 2021, diGenova issued a public apology to Krebs.

-New York State Assembly Redistricting Maps
+New York State Assembly redistricting maps

 In May 2022, Walden filed a lawsuit on behalf of Gary Greenberg, a New York Democratic activist, requesting that the election date for the New York Assembly be delayed from June 28 until August 23 to allow time for redrawing voting districts after the districts were deemed unlawful in an earlier court ruling.
 The suit would also invalidate petitions submitted by existing candidates for any office if those petitions contained signatories falling outside of the newly drawn districts, and would reopen a petitioning period for every race to allow new candidates to seek office based on the new districts.
-On May 16, 2022, the lawsuit was filed with the Court of Appeals, and petitioners included Greenberg, New York gubernatorial candidate Paul Nichols, and Gavin Wax, president of the New York Young Republican Club.
+On May 16, 2022, the lawsuit was filed with the Court of Appeals, and petitioners included Greenberg, New York gubernatorial candidate Paul Nichols, and Gavin M. Wax, president of the New York Young Republican Club.
 Walden represented the petitioners pro bono.

 On June 10, 2022, the court affirmed that the maps were unconstitutional, however the request for a delay of the 2022 Assembly Primary elections was denied and subsequently appealed.